How to Reserve a Puppy

 We wait.

 Good things take time.
-A typical pregnancy lasts anywhere from 58-63 days from the time of breeding.
-Looking for some books while you’re waiting?’
+A typical pregnancy lasts anywhere from 58-63 days from breeding to birth.
+Looking for something to read while you wait?
+Here are some great books:

 Birth Announcement & Updates